apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 ### People

+* Who are the project's primary stakeholders?

 ### Constraints

+* What are some limitations of this project?
+* What are the time constraints?

 ### Consumption

+- How will people access this project?
+- What (basic) screen sizes, and other media will they use to percieve the visualizations?

 ### Deliverables

 ### Resources

+- What types of skills do we have available as a team?
+- How much time does each member of the team have to commit to the completion of this project?

 ## Purpose
 > When setting out to design a dashboard, we must, before anything else, clearly define the dashboard's purpose.